hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

 - -> Scientific kno is the extension of common sense kno
 - Scientific kno can be more easily studied compared to common sense kno
 - -> Problem of reasonable belief -> problem of accepting & rejecting sci theories

 ### I. Introduction to the logic of science

 #### 1. A survey of some fundamental problems
 - Task of logic of scientific discovery (kno): to give a logical analysis of the method of empirical sciences

 ##### The problem of induction
 - Problem of induction def
-- Common view: empirical science use inductive methods
+- Common view: empirical science uses inductive methods
 - -> Problem of induction
 - -> Difficulties: infinite regress or a priori valid principle of induction

 ##### Elimination of psychologism
 - Psychologism (psy of kno) vs logic of kno:
   - Psy of kno: how a new idea is created
   - Logic of kno: how the idea is systematically tested

 ##### Deductive testing of theories
 - Positivism def
 - Overview of the method of deductive testing: